alanmansour/GramAI/reports/README.md

 >
 > Answer:

+The following diagram gives an overview of the overall architecture of our system and what services we make use of:
 ![Alt text](figures/architecture.png)

+The process begins with a developer making a pull request on GitHub.
+The pull request triggers a series of actions that involve code review and checks before it is merged into the main repository.
+Before merging is allowed, ruff check and tests have to run successfully.
+Code Coverage is also calculated and updated.

+After the merge, the workflow initiates automated tasks that include building a Docker image of the application and pushing it to the Container Registry.
+This part of the process involves tools like Cloud Build for creating project-based images and pushing them to storage.

+DVC (Data Version Control) plays an essential role in managing and versioning datasets and machine learning models.
+It interacts with Cloud Storage (Bucket), ensuring that data is appropriately stored and versioned.

+The experiments can be ran both in VertexAI and Compute Engine.
+Hydra is used for configuring experiments.
+Wandb is used to see metrics from the experiments.

+The final steps involve deploying the application using Cloud Run, which allows for fully managed applications in containers on Google Cloud Platform.
+Monitoring these applications is done through Cloud Monitoring to ensure optimal performance and availability.
 ### Question 26

 > **Discuss the overall struggles of the project.
 Where did you spend most time and what did you do to overcome these**